 Frequently Asked Questions

 What is the role of protease enzymes?

 Protease enzyme is a group of proteolytic enzymes, which hydrolyse the peptide bonds present in proteins to convert it to shorter polypeptides and amino acids.
 They play a major role in the digestion and absorption of dietary proteins.
 They also play a role in blood coagulation, support immunity, activation of precursor proteins, cell signalling, protein recycling, apoptosis, etc.

-Proteases are found in both animals and plants.
+Proteolytic enzymes are found in both animals and plants.
 In humans, proteases are mainly present in pancreatic juice and gastric secretions to break down dietary proteins.
 Trypsin and chymotrypsin are secreted by the pancreas and pepsin is secreted by the chief cells in the stomach.
-Protease enzymes are naturally found in various food sources such as roots, leaves and fruits of papaya contain papain, a protease enzyme.
-Pineapple fruits contain a protease enzyme known as bromelain.
+Proteolytic enzymes are naturally found in various food sources such as roots, leaves and fruits of papaya contain papain, a protease enzyme.
+Pineapple fruits contain a proteolytic enzyme known as bromelain.